Winter storm packing snow, freezing rain moves across US

 National Weather Service forecasters in Little Rock put their own spin on the Groundhog Day tradition with a photo of their office cat, Tarmac, and the caption: “SHADOWS EVERYWHERE!
 THE WINTER STORM IS HAPPENING!”

-Bleed reported from Little Rock, Arkansas.
-Associated Press writers John O’Connor in Springfield, Illinois; Paul J. Weber in Austin, Texas; Terry Wallace in Dallas; Margery Beck in Omaha, Nebraska; Rick Callahan in Indianapolis; James Anderson in Denver; and Jeff Martin in Woodstock, Georgia, contributed to this report.
+Associated Press journalists Julie Walker in New York; Jill Bleed in Little Rock, Arkansas; John O’Connor in Springfield, Illinois; Terry Wallace in Dallas; Margery Beck in Omaha, Nebraska; and Jeff Martin in Woodstock, Georgia; contributed to this report.